apache/hudi/website/docs/flink-quick-start-guide.md

 #### Step.1 download Flink jar

-Hudi works with both Flink 1.13, Flink 1.14, Flink 1.15 and Flink 1.16.
+Hudi works with both Flink 1.13, Flink 1.14, Flink 1.15, Flink 1.16 and Flink 1.17.
 You can follow the instructions [here](https://flink.apache.org/downloads) for setting up Flink.
 Then choose the desired Hudi-Flink bundle jar to work with different Flink and Scala versions: